fredrikbaberg/ros-docker/youbot_gazebo/README.md

 The container runs with `network_mode host`, so the same ROS core as on host computer can be used.
 If required, there is an environment variable for specifying ROS_MASTER_URI.

-The compiled image is roughly 2.2GB, containing gazebo models, and takes some time to build.
+The compiled image is roughly 2.13GB, containing gazebo models, and takes some time to build.

+## Requirements

+Docker and docker-compose are required, see [Docker webpage](https://www.docker.com/).

+## Launching

+To launch, just type `docker-compose up`.